 Over the years, I’ve learned a better way and other leaders share my experience.
 It’s to use your feelings – gut feel – to discern the best choice.
 My gut seems to instinctively know the choice that is best suited for me at a particular time.
 My biggest career decisions were made from the gut.
 Here’s how it works…at least for me.
 I gather as much information about the options; I consider the risks of each against other situations in my life (the ability to relocate or the need to stay put to care for family, financial demands, needs of spouse or kids); then I check in with my gut.
 What would be my choice if I knew I couldn’t fail?
 What option would I most regret leaving behind?
 Could I live with myself if I didn’t go for it?

+In order to make a smart career choice, you can also gather information available across the Internet by reading blogs and articles, consulting an online career coach, and reviewing the pros and cons of a potential career path.
+Further, you can ask for suggestions from your friends and family members if are unsure about any specific job.
 I remember one career decision where I would leave my agency.
 My boss called.
 Others asked that she talk me into staying.
 She told me that and then she said, “Follow your heart.”
 I’ll never forget it.

 Try this with your next big decision.
 Imagine saying “yes” to whatever opportunity is before you.
 Now imagine saying “no” to that opportunity.
 Which feels better?
 It requires courage and trust.